rexxars/use-hot-module-reload/README.md

 Works with modern versions of Webpack and Vite.
 Other bundlers may be added if they expose a way to listen for updates.
+Unsupported bundlers will not trigger the callback, but the hook should not break anything.

 ## Installation